nuejs/nue/packages/nuejs.org/docs/reactive-components.md

 Inside the callback function `this` points to [instance API](#api).

+### Instancer API { #api }
+The component API is accessible via `this` variable inside the lifecycle methods.
+It has the following attributes and methods:

+`root` the root DOM node of the component instance

+`$el` alias for "root"

+`$parent` is the root DOM node of the parent instance

+`$refs` access to named DOM nodes and inner components inside the component

+`mount(root: DOMElement)` mount the instance to the given root element

+`unmount()` method to remove the component from the current component tree

+`update(data?: Object)` forces the component instance to re-render with optional data.
+You typically call this event after fetching data from the server or some other asynchronous event.

+`mountChild(name, wrap, data)` mounts a new child component on a DOM element inside the current component.

+The component re-renders itself automatically after calling an event handler, but you need to call this manually if there is no clear interaction to be detected.

 ### References { #refs }
 You can get a handle to nested DOM element or components  via `$refs` property:

 ```
 <div @name="my-component">